harrypenguin/2021-summer-internship-assignment/README.md

+Hey mentors!!
+My Java algorithms are stored in the folder named Challenge 1, android app in Challenge 2, and website in Challenge 3.
+Thank you for your time, I believe I can be a beneficial addition to the team.

+Harry Peng 2021
 # Game of Apps Development Intern Interview 2021

 Thanks for your interest in the Game of Apps developer intern position!
 This repo contains a list of tasks for you to do, so we can get a gauge of your skill and abilities for the position.